 AddLife's dividend policy is to pay a dividend equivalent to 30-50 percent of average consolidated profit after tax over a business cycle.
-The Board has resolved to propose that the AGM in May 2021 pay a dividend of SEK 1.50 for the 2020 financial year.
+The Board has resolved to propose that the AGM in May 2022 pay a dividend of SEK 2.00 (1.50) for the 2021 financial year.
 Please refer to note 37 for proposal for profit distribution.
-The Board proposed that no dividend be paid for 2019 at the general meeting.
-However, a dividend of SEK 0.50 per share was proposed to and approved at the Extraordinary General Meeting in November 2020.